Facebook Statistics: A View From the Top of the Online Heap

 Marketers are always wondering: What makes the best headline?
 Which words lead to the highest click rates and the most sales?

 Statistics reveal at least part of the answer.
-It turns out that a four-word headline is the perfect recipe for attracting Facebook demographics.
+It turns out that a four-word headline is a perfect recipe for attracting Facebook demographics.

-In 2015, Facebook post statistics showed that the average title consisted of seven to 10 words on average, but titles have shrunk since then.
+In 2015, Facebook post statistics showed that the average title consisted of seven to 10 words, but titles have shrunk since then.
 Ad text has shrunk too.
 Trends suggest that sticking to messages of 15 to 19 words will help marketers succeed with the low-attention-span-only generation.

 Advertising on Facebook can be very confusing.
 Advertisers must think about targeting their audience, making sure potential customers will see and click on their posts.

-All of these studies can be helpful, but the fact is that the best time for posting depends on a number of factors, including the products and services that marketers are selling and the location of the Facebook users they target.
+All of these studies can be helpful, but the fact is that the best time for posting depends on several factors, including the products and services that marketers are selling and the location of the Facebook users they target.

 Facebook video statistics emphasize the importance of visual content on all social media platforms.
 Videos and other visual content help individual posts stand out from the crowd.